k-atej/k-atej.github.io/projects/_posts/2024-12-1-StoatModel copy.md

 ## Population Dynamics
 ![image](../../assets/img/projects/stoats/populationdynamics.png)

 To model the growth of stoat populations and subsequent prey populations, we first used dynamical system modeling.
-We initially used the Lotka-Volterra predator prey model, ut found that the model was limited by initial populations of predators.
+We initially used the Lotka-Volterra predator prey model, but found that the model was limited by initial populations of predators.
 We then pivoted to a modified logistic model that included additional considerations such as hunting efficiency and rate of predation.

 ## Agent Based Modeling
 ![image2](../../assets/img/projects/stoats/trapping.png)